 Picking one then brings up the new visualization screen we’ve seen before (blog #2 in the series).

-I filled in the form as shown below, and clicked the blue right arrow button to accept the settings, producing the line graph shown at the right.
+I filled in the form as shown below and clicked the blue right arrow button to accept the settings, producing the line graph shown at the right.